hpc/charliecloud/doc-src/faq.rst

              -o -name '*.sh' \) \
            -exec egrep -H '(sudo|\$DOCKER)' {} \;

-OpenMPI Charliecloud jobs don't work
+OpenMPI Charliecloud jobs don’t work
 ------------------------------------

 MPI can be finicky.
-This section documents some of the problems we've seen.
+This section documents some of the problems we’ve seen.

-:code:`mpirun` can't launch jobs
+:code:`mpirun` can’t launch jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, you might see::